PiaSommerauer/PiaSommerauer.github.io/teaching.md

 I'm part of a team teaching Python for Text Analysis.
 The course materials were designed and developed by various people and can be found on [Github](https://github.com/cltl/python-for-text-analysis).
 Other than that, I sometimes help out with other courses, mostly by giving guest lectures about my PhD research.

+## Academic year 2020/21

+### Python for Text Analysis

+Very excited to be teaching this course again together with Marten Postma!

 ## Academic year 2019/20

 ### Python for Text Analysis